ShomaJPN/SoftwareUpdates/README.md

 # SoftwareUpdates (macOS)

 ## Overview
-This Bash ShellScript checks and changes the User's SoftwareUpdate policy, and install SoftwareUpdate.
+This Tiny Bash ShellScript help to check & change User's SoftwareUpdate policies, and install SoftwareUpdate.
+During Finder login time, Check and display FinderDialog to user for changing / installing.
+Even if administrator privileges is reauired, execute using Touch ID or FinderDialg.
-Displays FinderDialog for changing / installing during Finder login ,using with launchd / launchctl. (ex. check Every xx hours while logged in)
+Use with launchd / launchctl. (ex. check Every xx hours while logged in)

 ## Description
-It was made to realize UserReminderService, promote Education to users that is not enough with push-service(MDM).
+This was made to realize UserRemind and promote Education to users that is not enough with push-service(MDM).
-Check SoftwareUpdate policy and new files during Finderlogin, show FinderDialog for changing / installing (then do it)
-Suitable for organizations that encourage users to act.
+Suitable for organizations that encourage users to act, may be ..

-## Requirement
+## Requirements
 - Bash (for ShellScript)
   - osascript (for FinderDialog)
   - do shell script (for ShellScript /w osascript)
-- Tested under Mojave
+- Tested under Mojave 10.14.4 (Confrim Dialog/TCC appear at the first run)

 ## Usage
-Copy following ShellScripts to a specific user directory.
+Excute these ShellScripts with launchctl / launchd.
 - CheckAndChange_AppleSWUpdatePolicies.sh   <-- AppleSoftware Policy check and change script
 - AppleSoftwareUpdate.sh                    <-- AppleSoftware update script

-Set up launchctl / launchd.
 - com.myOrganization.cmd.plist              <-- Sample /command plist file.

 ## Install and Run
-Put ShellScripts to the appropriate directory  `(ex.~/Script)`
+Put ShellScripts to the appropriate directory  `(ex.~/Script)`  , then set execute permissions.
-Make/Change plist file according to your environment,  put it to the appropriate directory `(ex.~/Library/LaunchAgents)`
+Make or change command plist file according to your environment , then put it to the appropriate directory. `(ex.~/Library/LaunchAgents)`
+A confirmation dialog (xxx would like to control "System Events"...) appear only once at the first run ,then allow it (in the case of Mojave )
+If you did not allow for confirmation by mistake, try `$ tccutil reset AppleEvents`

 Start with the following command (only the first time)
 　```launchctl load /Path/to/plist```